onisage/uxhouse/README.md

 * Continue to refactor and improve the structure of current facilities.
 * Create/source informative and influential content regarding UX and everything it envelopes.
 * Find as many ways to benefit the members of the community as possible.
-* Keep original character of the community and quality of life close to the heart in all efforts.
+* Keep the original character of the community and quality of life close to the heart in all efforts.

 ## Conclusion